Wadiyaali/Basic-MVC-project/README.md

 # Basic-MVC-project
 Here is a basic MVC project, made in a very simple &amp; understandable way.
-Things though are kept simple and in a very default way (using Microsoft's available facilities), still if there is any question related to this project you can ask.
+Things are kept simple and in a very default way (using Microsoft's available facilities).
 The things that are used in Project
 1. MVC architecture
 2. Razor Syntax